 Founded in the early '90s, Delia's took pride in being "the funky, fun, quirky teen girls’ brand."
-The company started as a direct-mail business, but grew until they had established retail locations in malls across the country.
+The company started as a direct-mail business, but grew until it had established retail locations in malls across the country.
 Despite the brand's successful rise, sales eventually started to dwindle, and in 2011 the company filed for bankruptcy.
-Today, the physical Delia's stores are all gone.
-However, the company has returned to their roots, with an online only comeback that began in 2015.

 Warner Bros.
 Studio Store